 A strange example of mostly dramatic but with a hint of bitter comedic aftertaste in GONE.
-PLAGUE has Diana at a loss of word when her boyfriend declares himself king and tells her to Get the fuck off his island, thus breaking up with her.
-In the next book, After having a torture birth aged 15 in a hot, pitch dark mine she has this reaction when, just minutes after birth, she is expected by Drake to just "Get up and walk."
+PLAGUE has Diana at a loss of words when her boyfriend declares himself king and tells her to get the fuck off his island, thus breaking up with her.
+In the next book, after having a torturous birth aged fifteen in a hot, pitch dark mine she has this reaction when, just minutes after giving birth, she's ordered by Drake to just "Get up and walk."

 Live Action TV

 House: When the title character starts wearing a serious expression and talking respectfully to the patients and their relatives, it's an extremely ominous sign.

 Unless he's doing it consciously to mess with the other's heads, of course.

 Or just...weird.
 In the opening of the infamous "Fur & Loathing in Las Vegas", Grissom and Catherine come across a dead man in a furry costume; both of them perceived it to be a dead animal from afar.
 When seeing what it actually is, both are weirded out.
 Catherine looks to Grissom for the requisite one-liner, perceiving Grissom to not be weirded out by anything, but Grissom continues to look weirded out silently into the opening credits.